Skip to main content

 10 mentions Positive Neutral Negative

-The monetization in the game has received mixed reviews, with some players appreciating the absence of energy systems and battle passes, while others criticize the presence of microtransactions and loot boxes that can hinder free-to-play progress.
+The monetization system in the game has received mixed reviews, with some players appreciating the absence of energy systems and battle passes, while others criticize the presence of microtransactions and loot boxes that can hinder free-to-play progress.
 Although in-game purchases are considered affordable, many users feel that the grind required for advancement without spending money is excessive, leading to a perception of greedy monetization practices reminiscent of earlier mobile games.
-Overall, while some microtransactions are optional, they can significantly impact the gameplay experience.
+Overall, while some players find the monetization acceptable, others believe it detracts from the overall experience.

 • “There is no energy system, no battle pass, no predatory monetization.”